sonniebailey/sonniebailey.github.io/about-content.md

 ## If you're thinking about engaging Fairhaven Wealth, I recommend that you read this in full.

-Below is a comprehensive overview relating to Fairhaven Wealth and the service it offers.
-If you're thinking about engaging Fairhaven Wealth, I recommend that you read it in full.
+Below is an overview relating to Fairhaven Wealth and the service it offers.
 If you think that this level of disclosure and detail is overkill, that's understandable!
 That indicates we might be on a different wavelength, and Fairhaven Wealth isn't a good fit for you.
 If, on the other hand, you want to have a clear understanding of how someone you're going to work with thinks and operates, and value the transparency I offer in this document, then Fairhaven Wealth's services could be a good fit.

 ## Fairhaven Wealth's service and price